 - Solution #2.9 uses SUPI to find the H-CHF and can supported the case when there is limited H-NRF access.

-Both can be supported at the same time depending on the visitor MNO and agreement with home MNO.
+- Both solutions can be supported at the same time depending on the visitor MNO and agreement with home MNO.

 Solutions #2.6 and #2.7 both solves key issues #2d.